dipankarnag/dev-ops/vm-setup.md

 ## Step 1:
-Install Oracle Virtual Box
+Install Oracle Virtual Box.

 ## Step 2:
 Go to VirtualBox installed location and find VBoxManage.exe.
-Then add the path to PATH variable so that VBoxManage can be used globally
+Then add the path to PATH variable so that VBoxManage can be used globally.

 ## Step 3:
-Download Ubuntu Server 18.04LTS mini.iso which will eventually use internet to download all required packages
+Download Ubuntu Server 18.04LTS mini.iso which will eventually use internet to download all required packages.

 ## Step 4:
 Create VM with Storage of 40GB, 2GM of RAM and 4 Processors.
 Go to Devices in its settings and show the mini.iso for installation.